OutSystems/docs-odc/src/eap/architecture/intro.md

 ![Platform Autoscale](images/cloud-architecture-platform-k8s-diag.png)

-The **auto scale controller** monitors the CPU and RAM metrics of each running job.
-It continuously checks these metrics against the cluster compute capacity allocated to each job and can:
+The **auto scale controller** monitors the CPU and RAM metrics of each running service.
+It continuously checks these metrics against the cluster compute capacity allocated to each service and can:

-* Replicate the running job to optimize the use of the allocated compute capacity.
+* Replicate the running service to optimize the use of the allocated compute capacity.
-* Allocate additional cluster compute capacity to the running job if the CPU and RAM metrics for the job exceed a threshold.
+* Allocate additional cluster compute capacity to the running service if the CPU and RAM metrics for the service exceed a threshold.

 Because the overall compute capacity for the isolated Platform cluster is resourced from a multi-tenant pool, it's scalable.

 #### Runtime cluster

-**Applications** run in each cluster of each of the Runtime stages (_App 1 App 2 App 3 (...)
-App N_ in the [Runtime diagram](#runtime)).

-To run on a Kubernetes cluster, applications are packaged into a **container**—a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries, and settings.
-In the example of the Build Service jobs in the previous section, the compiled application generated is a **container image**.
+In the example of the Build Service in the [previous section](#platform), the compiled application generated is a **container image**.
 An instance of a container image is a container.

 Each application is packaged into a separate container, making the infrastructure resilient to individual resource-intensive application(s) that degrade the performance of other applications.